avine/formation-angular-base/CahierExercices_en/06_pipes.md

 {provide: LOCALE_ID, useValue: navigator.language}
 ```

-We will now create our own `pipe`, which will allow us to sort a product collection by its `title` property.
+We will now create a custom `pipe`, to sort the products by `title`.

-- Create a new `pipe` thanks to `@angular/cli`
+- Create a new `pipe` using `@angular/cli`

-- Implement the transformation method, in which we will sort an array via the `sort` of the `Array` prototype
+- Implement the `transform` method, to sort the array using the `sort` method of `Array`.

-- Use your `pipe` in the `ngFor` template
+- Use the `pipe` in the `ngFor` template part

-- We will now add a parameter to our `pipe`.
-This parameter will define the property on which sorting is to take place.
+- Add a parameter to the `pipe` to specify on which field to sort the products.

+- Bonus: write tests

 ### Tests

-- Resolve the new dependency injections so that the existing tests work.
+- Resolve dependencies injection issues to pass existing tests.

-- Add a `SortPipe` test, pass a product array to the pipe and check that the return value is the sorted array.
+- Add a test in the `SortPipe` pipe, by giving an array of products as input and by checking that the outputted array is sorted.